PandasWhoCode/.github/profile/README.md

 ## Pandas Who Code

-Innovating in Web3 and Open Source Development

-Welcome to PandasWhoCode, a software development organization focused on Web3, open-source projects, and cutting-edge technology.
+Welcome to PandasWhoCode, a software development organization focused on open-source projects, and cutting-edge technology.
 We specialize in:

 💻 Open Source Contributions